KellyLin1115/interview-questions-blog/src/main/resources/static/pages/java/oops.md

 ## 2. What are main concepts of OOP in Java
 There are **four** main OOP concepts in Java:

-1. **Polymorphism**: It refers to the ability of OOPs programming languages to differentiate between entities with the same name efficiently.
+1. Polymorphism: It refers to the ability of OOPs programming languages to differentiate between entities with the same name efficiently.
 This is done by Java with the help of the signature and declaration of these entities.

     Polymorphism in Java are mainly of 2 types:
     * Overloading in Java